hugomilan/tlmbht/README.md

  Support from Brazilian National Counsel of Technological and Scientific Development (Proc.
 203312/2014-7) for scholarship to HFMM.

  Free for educational, research and non-profit purposes.
 Refer to the license file for details.
+***

+This README file provides instructions in how to obtain the software tlmbht and provides a brief description about it.
+If you want to know more about tlmbht and the theory behind it see [Why should I use the tlmbht](https://github.com/hugomilan/tlmbht/wiki/Why-should-I-use-the-tlmbht?).

+What is it?
+Why this software?
+Why TLM?
+How do I use it?
+How precise is it?

 ## Installation
 ### Option 1
 You can use one of the binaries compiled for your system.
 However, compiling the code (Option 2) may yields better performance.
 If you have any questions, do not hesitate to contact me.